Formal Verification for JavaScript Regular Expressions: a Proven Semantics and its Applications (Extended Version): Tree Semantics

 \Autoref{fig:tree_example} showcases the backtracking tree of the regex \re{\noncap{\disjunction{a}{\disjunction{a\group{1}{b}}{a}}}bc} on the input \str{abbc}.
 The tree starts by branching on two possibilities: either matching the first or the second branch of the disjunction.
 On the left, we see the operations corresponding to exploring the first alternative.
 First, an \str{a} is read, then the disjunction has finished matching.
 We resume by matching a \str{b}, but then matching fails because in this string it is not possible to read a \str{c} at the current position.
 The other two branches correspond to the deepest disjunction, and the middle branch does find a match in the string, opening and closing a capture group along the way.
 Observe that the backtracking tree includes the full third branch, even though a backtracking algorithm would stop after reaching the match in the second branch.

-The syntax of these backtracking trees is defined on \Autoref{fig:tree_syntax}.
+The syntax of these backtracking trees is defined in \Autoref{fig:tree_syntax}.
 A $\treemismatch$ node means that the algorithm has failed to find a match, for instance because the next character in the input does not correspond to the character descriptor found in the regex, or because some anchor was not satisfied, or because a progress check failed, etc. For $\treechoice{}{}$ nodes, the subtrees are ordered by priority, meaning that the result of a backtracking algorithm corresponds to the leftmost $\treematch$ leaf of the corresponding tree.
 Finally, nodes $\treelk{\lk}{\treelook}{\treecont}$ and $\treelkfail{\lk}{\treelook}$ include the entire tree $\treelook$ corresponding to matching the lookaround $\lk$ at the current input position.

 \paragraph{Advantages of our semantics} The core of our semantics comprises only 21 rules shown in \Autoref{fig:tree_semantics}, achieving a convenient succinctness compared to the ECMAScript specification, while providing a complete formalization of JavaScript regexes.
 To match individual characters, we reuse some definitions from the Warblre mechanization, but reasoning on the core matching algorithm can be done without unfolding them.
 The rules are straightforward to mechanize, in particular we materialize the full tree of lookarounds and scan it for a match, thereby avoiding workarounds for non-strict positivity that are needed in other work (see \autoref{sec:related}).
 Our semantics also supports the relevant regex flags: although we omit them from the paper definitions, our Rocq definitions are parameterized by the value of the flags \texttt{i}, \texttt{m} and \texttt{s}.
-To support the unicode mode (flag \texttt{u}), our semantics is parameterized by an alphabet of characters, like Warblre.
+To support the Unicode mode (flag \texttt{u}), our semantics is parameterized by an alphabet of characters, like Warblre.
+Although we focus on anchored matching, our semantics could also support the flags used for top-level functions.
+Essentially, the flags \texttt{g} and \texttt{y} require changing the inital input position, and we already compute the group indices required by the \texttt{d} flag.

 More importantly, our semantics also formalizes all possible matches of a regex on an input, not just the top-priority one.
 Later, we show that this is not only helpful to verify algorithms that explore more paths than a backtracking algorithm (\Autoref{sec:pikevm}), but also to reason about contextual equivalence in backtracking semantics (\Autoref{sec:rewrite}).